Project history

 Bintliff, J. L. and A. M. Snodgrass (1989).
 From polis to chorion in South-West Boeotia.
 Boitika.
 Vortraege vom 5.
 Internat.
 Bootien-Kolloquium.
 H.Beister and J.Buckler.
 Munich, Editio Maris: 285-299.

-Bintliff, J. L., E. Farinetti and e. al. (2001).
+Bintliff, J. L., E. Farinetti, et al. (2001).
 “The Tanagra Survey.
 Report on the 2000 season.”
 Pharos.
-Journal of the Netherlands Institute in Athens V111: 93-127.
+Journal of the Netherlands Institute in Athens8: 93-127.

 Bintliff, J. L., E. Farinetti, K. Sbonias, k.
 Sarri, V. Stissi, J. Poblome, A. Ceulemans, K. D. Craen, A. Vionis, B. Music, D. Kramberger and B. Slapsak (2008).
 “The Tanagra project: investigations at an ancient city and its countryside (2000-2002).”
 Bulletin de Correspondence Hellènique 2004-5: 541-606.